KevinPFeng/distribute-proportion-bar-chart/README.md

 ## How To Use
 ```
   import React from 'react';
-  import { EventTypeDistrCharts } from 'distribute-proportion-bar-chart';
+  import { EventTypeDistrCharts } from 'react-native-distribute-bar-chart';

   const ScrubbingStat = (props) => {
     const data = [